Email is important.

 As you can see, the functionality is pretty detailed – and remember, all this tracking is handled automatically.
 When you click on a specific workflow, you can further customize it using a wizard to get the exact functionality you want.
 Among other details, you can specify if you want emails to send immediately when triggered, or on a delay.

-In my opinion, this feature is the biggest reason to go with this plugin.
+In my opinion, this feature is one of the biggest reasons to go with this plugin.
 The fact that I could set up detailed marketing automation in about 30 seconds is pretty incredible.
 Setting up tracking just takes one click, and creating a workflow is easy thanks to their wizard.
 Definitely worth checking out, especially if you run any kind of membership site.

 The final tab allows you to view your statistics.
 Because I’m running on a test site without a real list, there’s not a lot here for me.
 But here’s what you can expect to see: